solnet-aquarium/standards-and-tooling/html-css/CSS.md

 .btn--big {}
 ```

 How the above is used in HTML.
-Note how is it easy to decypher what is being defined and the probable rendering.
+Note how is it easy to decipher what is being defined and the probable rendering.

 ```HTML
 <a class="btn btn--big btn--orange" href="http://css-tricks.com">